jcartledge/sublime-worksheet/README.md

 # Sublime Worksheet

-This is a Sublime Text 2 plugin for Mac OS X and Linux which passes the contents of a buffer line-by-line to a REPL and displays the results inline.
+This is a Sublime Text plugin for Mac OS X and Linux which passes the contents of a buffer line-by-line to a REPL and displays the results inline.

+It works in Sublime Text 2 and 3.

 ![a](docs/worksheet.gif)